nablarch/nablarch-document/en/application_framework/application_framework/blank_project/MavenModuleStructures/index.rst

 pj-batch-ee project
 =======================

-Project packaged as a jar file for JSR352-compliant batch applications.
+Project packaged as a jar file for Jakarta Batch-compliant batch applications.

 .. _firstStepBatchEEProjectStructure: